Supposed Former Infatuation Junkie

 Supposed Former Infatuation Junkie is the fourth studio album and second internationally released album by singer-songwriter Alanis Morissette, released by Maverick Records in the United States on November 3, 1998.
-The album was positively received by critics and performed well commercially, breaking the record for album sales in its first week by a female artist.
-The first single from the album, "Thank U", reached the top 20 of the US Billboard Hot 100.
-Morissette promoted the album with worldwide touring.

 Inspired from her trip to India over late 1996 and early 1997, the album cover contains phrases from five precepts, a basic code of ethics of the followers of Buddhism.
+The album gets its name from a lyric in the track "So Pure".

+The album was positively received by critics, topping the Billboard 200 and breaking the record for first week album sales by a female artist.
+The album's lead single, "Thank U", reached the top 20 of the US Billboard Hot 100.
+It additionally won the 2000 Juno Award for Album of the Year and two Grammy nominations for "Thank U" and "So Pure".

 Background

+After exhausting 18-month worldwide tour in support of her major breakthrough album Jagged Little Pill, which was finished on December 14, 1996 in Hawaii, Morissette decided to retreat to India to recover and heal her post-traumatic stress disorder, which occurred to her during the tour.
+The trip inspired the concept of her next album.

+The album explores themes of personal growth, self-reflection, and spiritual searching inspired by Morissette's experiences in India and her changing perspectives on relationships, self-worth, and acceptance.
+While there are songs about relationships and inner longing, the album deals with a wide range of emotional topics.

+In this context, "junkie" is used metaphorically to suggest someone who was once compulsively attached (a "junkie" for infatuation) but is now supposedly past that phase.
+It does not refer to the object of love, but rather to the person experiencing the attachment or craving.

+It reflects a journey toward balance, self-awareness, and moving beyond old patterns of obsessive or addictive attachment—not only in love, but more generally in life.

 Morissette wrote "Thank U" and "Baba" after her trip to India in 1997.
 The protagonist of "Baba" goes on a spiritual pilgrimage to India where she encounters a guru who, like many spiritual teachers in India, is referred to as "Baba".
 The word "Baba" means "father" in the Hindi language.
 Morissette opened most of shows during the Junkie era with the song, and it was featured as an opener during her 2002 tours.
 It has been seldom played since then.
 "Baba" opened Morissette's performance on the television show MTV Unplugged in 1999, but it was excluded from the CD release Alanis Unplugged.
 Another live version of "Baba" was released on the No Boundaries: A Benefit for the Kosovar Refugees CD.

 In a 2012 interview with fans, director Kevin Smith confirmed that "Front Row" was partially inspired by a phone conversation he and Morissette once had.
 They were mutually attracted to each other but never actually dated.
 His suggestion of naming the reasons they were not a couple became part of the lyrics.